Linuxfabrik/lfops/roles/bootloader/README.md

 * GRUB 2 only.
 Hosts booted by zipl or systemd-boot are not supported.
 * Debian family: `state: 'absent'` only drops an option from the command line this role writes.
 An option that comes from `/etc/default/grub` or from another drop-in stays, because the role never edits files it does not own.
 On the Red Hat family the same option is removed with `grubby --remove-args`.
+* the `root` option cannot be managed. `grubby` reports it on a line of its own rather than as part of the kernel command line, so the role would never see it as applied and would set it again on every run.
+It is rejected with an error instead.
+This does not apply to `initrd`, which stays on the command line.
+* Red Hat family 8: a host that boots in BIOS mode and has `/boot/grub2/grubenv` as a symlink into the EFI System Partition is rejected with an error.
+Boot entries there reference the command line as `options $kernelopts` and keep the value in that environment block; from a BIOS boot GRUB reads it on `/boot` and cannot follow the symlink into the ESP, so it falls back to the command line compiled into `grub.cfg` and the option never reaches the kernel. `grubby` reports the option as applied either way, so the role would otherwise report a converged run that does nothing.
+The combination comes from images built to boot both ways.
+An installed host does not have it: booted BIOS it has a regular file there, booted UEFI it reads the copy in the ESP directly.
+Red Hat family 9 and later put the options in the boot entry itself and are unaffected.

 ## Dependent Roles